Deepakchawla/CorrectMe/README.md

 # CorrectMe
-This Project contains two API one is auto-corrections and autosuggestions.
+This Project contains two API one is auto-corrections and and other is autosuggestions. autosuggestions.
 Auto-correction build with the help of text blob library and other one is auto-suggestions with the help of transforms and Bart large model.

 ## Project Intro